taymourniazi/Gun-Ownership-effects-on-Homicide/README.txt

 The dataset is compiled from the U.S. Census Bureau USA Counties Database and can be downloaded at http://www.census.gov/support/USACdataDownloads.html.
 Variables include county- level measures of demographics, the age distribution, the income distribution, crime rates, federal spending, home ownership rates, house prices, educational attainment, voting paterns, employment statistics, and migration rates.

+OBJECTIVE:
+Estimates the effect of gun ownership on the homicide rate using double machine learning methods.
+Several methods are used to partial out the outcome and treatment variable from the control variables.
+The estimates are calculated by regressingpartialled out outcome variable on partialled out treatment variable.

 Rows: 3900
 variables: 415